Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample2_ExecuteSparkStatement.md

 ## Support Code

 Today the following support code is needed to poll the status of submitted Spark statements and sessions.

-It is hoped to be temporary.
+It is hoped to be temporary, and folded into a standard LRO (Long Running Operation).

 ```C# Snippet:TemporarySparkSupportCode
  private const string Error = "error";